-Getting a dual degree is a great way to enhance the value of your legal education.
+Earning a dual degree can enhance the value of your legal education.
 The University of Denver Sturm College of Law has a number of dual degree programs, offered through the law school and through other University of Denver departments, that allow you to receive both a J.D. and an advanced degree in another field.
 Read more about Dual Degrees at Denver Law here.

 Full-time students can usually complete both degrees in four years and may transfer 10 semester hours of approved credits toward the J.D. program.
-The Sturm College of Law requires that first year law students take only law classes.
+Because the Sturm College of Law requires that first year law students take only law classes, Dual Degree students typically begin studies in the second department or unit in their second year at DU.
 Please also note that you must be accepted to both programs separately.

 Law students may pursue two types of dual degrees: a Formal Dual Degree, where Denver Law and another school or department at DU have formalized an arrangement, establishing the terms of sharing credits and in many cases the curriculum; or, a Flexible Dual Degree, where the student sets up his or her own program, on an ad hoc basis, with a DU school or department not sharing a Formal Dual Degree program with the law school.
-Read more about these two options here.
+Read more about Formal Dual Degrees here and about Flexible Dual Degrees here.

 Formal Dual Degree Contact Information